-Haywood Pathways Center - $3,239 to purchase an annual supply of drug screens for its residents to ensure the campus is drug-free as residents work to build healthy lives.
+Haywood Pathways Center - $3,239 to purchase an annual supply of drug screens for residents to ensure the campus is drug-free as residents work to build healthy lives.

 KARE (Kids Advocacy Resource Effort) - $7,000 to make mental health and wrap-around services available to child victims of abuse and their families.

-The Salvation Army, Waynesville Corps - $4,000 to help fund a food pantry during the summer months when more children are at home and family resources are strained.
+The Salvation Army, Waynesville Corps - $4,000 to fund a food pantry during the summer months when more children are at home and family resources are strained.

 Town of Waynesville - $14,090 from the Mib and Phil Medford Endowment Fund to assist in the purchase and installation of playground equipment at Calvary Craven Park in the Pigeon Community.

 Vecinos Farmworker Health Program - $7,000 to assist in providing medical supplies for indigent and uninsured farmworkers as part of an integrated health care model.